StackStorm/st2docs/docs/source/install/k8s_ha.rst

 Please refer to `StackStorm/stackstorm-ha#install-custom-st2-packs-in-the-cluster <https://github.com/stackstorm/stackstorm-ha#install-custom-st2-packs-in-the-cluster>`_
 Helm chart repository with more information about how to reference custom st2pack Docker image in Helm values, providing packs configs, using private Docker registry and more.

+Method 2: Shared Volumes
+________________________

+This method uses shared volumes to enable ``st2 pack install``.
+This sacrifices the stateless infrastructure model.
+When multiple teams are involved in managing StackStorm, however, that tradeoff can be vital.
+For example, if one team maintains StackStorm itself as shared infrastructure, but another team handles installing packs and creating auto-remediation or other workflows, it may be necessary to separate the StackStorm deployment process from StackStorm pack install process.

+Stateful infrastructure is generally more complex than stateless infrastructure.
+In our case, relying on shared volumes requires cluster-specific storage setup and configuration.
+That storage setup varies widely.
+Several attempts to include storage setup in our helm chart were not flexible enough to handle that variation.
+As such, you must configure your storage solution before using the chart.
+Then, just include your volume definitions in values.

 .. note::
   There is an alternative approach, - sharing pack content via read-write-many NFS (Network File System) as :doc:`/reference/ha` recommends.